npm-simplified/simplified/docs/content.md

 -- (string) `column`

 Required.
-The content table column name to base the result from.
+The column name to base the query at.
 Allowed columns are *ID* and *slug*.

 -- (string|int) `value`

 Required.
 The corresponding value of the given column name.

 #### @returns
-Returns content object on success or error on failure.
+Returns an object containing the content data on success or error on failure.

 #### Usage:
 ~~~~